 Moving to Texas?
 Home Energy Club has prepared this Texas Moving Guide to help you set up your electricity account in deregulated and regulated zones of the state, and to provide a comprehensive checklist of everything else you’ll need to consider.
 First, here’s a 30-second video of Jason and I which tells you a bit about our family-owned business that saves you money on Texas electricity and helps you avoid bill surprises.
+And here’s some fun facts about Texas.

 Now, let’s review your electricity set-up since that’s our specialty.
 Over 85% of Texans live in deregulated energy cities such as Houston and Dallas, where you have the right to choose your electricity company (also called energy providers and light companies).